 Who is this for?NPQEL is suitable for school leaders who are, or are aspiring to be, an executive headteacher with responsibility for leading several schools and have a minimum of three years as a headteacher or head of school.

-Applicants must be a serving Head Teacher (or equivalent role) with a minimum of 3 years’ experience.
+- Experience as a current serving headteacher (or equivalent role) with a minimum of 3 years’ experience

 What does it cost?